 WARNING: This show is rated PG-13 for violence towards women and children, gunshots, and a death.
 We strongly recommend reading the synopsis and/or watching the film version before purchasing tickets.

 A CONNECTICUT CHRISTMAS CAROL

 THE TERRIS THEATRE, Chester, CT

 WHAT'S IT ABOUT?
 Some of the most beloved storytellers in Connecticut history come alive for a yuletide gathering you won’t forget.
 Famed actor and local legend William Gillette leaves his castle on the Connecticut River to adapt Dickens’ holiday classic in the 1920s.
-Local heroes Mark Twain, Harriet Beecher Stowe and P.T.
-Barnum make spirited appearances opposite Gillette’s Scrooge in a highly theatrical twist on a family favorite.
-Custom-made for Goodspeed with all-original music, here’s a tuneful, heartfelt confection spiced with enough Nutmeg State flavor to sweeten your season.
+Local heroes Mark Twain, P.T.
+Barnum and more make spirited appearances opposite Gillette’s Scrooge in a highly theatrical twist on a family favorite.
+Custom-made for Goodspeed with all-original music, here’s a tuneful, heartfelt confection spiced with even more Nutmeg State flavor to sweeten your season.

 MALCOLM'S GOODSPEED DOCUMENTARY Malcolm is a student at Franklin Academy in East Haddam.
 He has spent a lot of time at Goodspeed both with his family and as a student at Franklin Academy as part of a partnership between Goodspeed and Franklin.
 Last semester, Malcolm made a documentary about Goodspeed for his video class project.
 Thanks Malcolm.
 Enjoy!